wso2/docs-devant/en/docs/quick-start-guides/automation/mi.md

 2. Once the **Build Status** shows `Build completed`, click **Test** to run your automation once.
 3. The development card automatically updates with execution details.
 Click the refresh button in the top right corner if it is not automatically updated.
 4. Click **View Logs** on an execution.
 You will see the `Hello World` log printed along with the execution time.

+    !!! tip
+        You can search for the `Hello World` keyword to locate the log quickly.

 5. Click **Schedule** to schedule the automation.
 6. In the **BY INTERVAL** tab, select **Day** from the dropdown.
 7. Enter `1` in the **Repeat every** text box.